 Through the use of a “1031 Exchange”, Park Place Realty NW Inc. can assist in putting off taxes you would otherwise pay on the sale of investment property.

-In conjunction with the First American Exchange, Park Place Realty NW Inc. serves as Qualified Intermediaries, in order to help clients defer tax upon the sale of investment real estate by taking advantage of the 1031 exchange technique.
-For further information on this service, contact AJ Allen at email@example.com
+In conjunction with the First American Exchange, Park Place Realty NW Inc. will work diligently in order to help clients defer tax upon the sale of investment real estate by taking advantage of the 1031 exchange technique.
+For further information on this service, contact AJ Allen at email@example.com.

 NOT SURE WHAT 1031 EXCHANGES ARE ALL ABOUT?
 Read our 1031 FAQ below.
 WHAT IS AN EXCHANGE?
 Use of the word "Exchange" is essentially a "legal fiction".
 What happens in the real world is that a sale and subsequent purchase are made interdependent using the 1031 Exchange technique and special paperwork.
 (You sell to whomever wants to buy and then buy whatever you want from any Seller.)
 These "exchanges" are often called Starker Exchanges or Tax Deferred 1031 Exchanges, but a better name would be The Investment Roll Over Rule.
 Your money rolls over into a new purchase.